szager-chromium/rr/Zen.md

 Download both `Makefile` and `zen_workaround.c` files, and run `make`.
 Assuming you have all the right packages installed to build kernel modules, and that the path for modules is `/lib/modules/$(uname -r)`.

-Loading the module with `insmod zen_workaround.ko` should apply the workaround.
+Loading the module with `insmod zen_workaround.ko` (as root) should apply the workaround.
 This can be validated with `scripts/zen_workaround.py --check`.

-Unloading the module with `rmmod zen_workaround` resets the workaround.
+Unloading the module with `rmmod zen_workaround` (as root) resets the workaround.

 The module currently doesn't preserve the workaround after resuming from suspend.
 You'll have to unload and reload the module.